kim-company/socket.io-client-cpp-ios-static/Readme.md

 # Repository info
 This repository should help everyone to build a staic c++ socket.io-client-cpp library for iOS and macOS.
+The library socket.io-client-cpp is maintained under https://github.com/socketio/socket.io-client-cpp.
 This library is needed for WebRTC frameworks as OWT https://github.com/open-webrtc-toolkit/owt-client-native

 # Build socket.io-client-cpp
 In this manual we plan to use the library `socket.io-client-cpp` for the iOS client Framework of OWT https://github.com/open-webrtc-toolkit/owt-client-native.
 To run later OWT.framework and WebRTC.framework within your iOS App, we need `libsioclient.a` (or if SSL is used `libsioclient_tsl.a`).
 To build these files you need some time and normally a lot of patience.